-13 ELMP Review
+12 ELMP Review

-13.1 Review process
+12.1 Review process

 A review of the ELMP will be undertaken at least annually until completion of construction works.
-The management review will be organised by the Environmental Manager and the Project team will be informed of any changes to this ELMP through the regular Project communications processes.
+The management review will be organised by the Environmental Manager (and may involve input from the Ecological Review Panel) The Project team, Consenting Authority and the Ecological Review Panel will be informed of any changes to this ELMP through the regular Project communications processes.
 The review will take into consideration: